Become a Fellow

 During their year, all Life Together fellows work for social justice in schools, non-profits, and churches, spend one day per week developing leadership skills, spiritual depth, and relationships and live in intentional community.
 To meet the current fellows, click here.

-We will begin accepting applications in late November!
+We will begin accepting applications on November 1st!
 If you found out about us through our Idealist posting, please follow the application instructions on the posting.
 If you found out about us through the Episcopal Service Corps, please apply through the Episcopal Service Corps common application.
 We look forward to hearing from you!

 For our first year fellows, Life Together provides: